STS-68: September 30, 1994 (Flight Day 1)

-On Friday, September 30, 1994, at 9 am CST, STS-68 MCC Status Report #1 reports: The Flight Control team in Houston gave the "Go for Orbit Operations" just before 8 am.
+On Friday, September 30, 1994, at 9 am CST, STS-68 MCC Status Report #1 reported:

+The Flight Control team in Houston gave the "Go for Orbit Operations" just before 8 am.
 The crew then began setting up the experiment and systems hardware aboard Endeavour.
 The primary payload on this flight is the Space Radar Laboratory (SRL-2), making its second flight to study the Earth's environment.

 Experiment operations will be conducted around the clock on this flight, with the astronauts divided into two teams.
 Commander Michael A. Baker, pilot Terrence W. Wilcutt and mission specialist Peter J. K. Wisoff are the "red team".
 Mission specialists Daniel W. Bursch, Thomas D. Jones and Steven L. Smith are the "blue team".